cleniccomputer/fodocs.github.io/src/content/posts/guide/index.md

 ---
-title: Simple Guides for Fuwari
+title: Simple Guides for Cleanic Computer
 published: 2024-04-01
 description: "How to use this blog template."
 image: "./cover.jpeg"